SAP-samples/teched2024-AD181/exercises/ex3.6/README.md

 <img src="images/image5.jpg" />

-Note down the PIN Code.
+Note down the PIN Code (yours will be different).

 <img src="images/image6.png"
 style="width:6.5in;height:4.47014in" />